CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a clear niche (CCW command help) with distinct trigger terms, reducing conflict risk.
-However, it lacks an explicit 'Use when...' clause, the listed actions are somewhat generic, and the trigger terms are system-specific rather than natural language terms users would say.
-The description would benefit from more concrete action descriptions and explicit selection guidance.
+However, it lacks a proper 'Use when...' clause, the listed actions are somewhat terse, and the trigger terms are system-specific rather than natural language terms users would say.
+The description would benefit from more explicit guidance on when to activate and broader keyword coverage.

 Suggestions